How to Get the Most Money For Your Trade-in Car

 I guarantee they will check your fluids if they find an expired sticker on your windshield.

-Please ensure you get them all changed, topped off, and leave the little sticker on the windshield.
-This is also a good sign to an appraiser you keep up with the preventive maintenance on your car.
+Please get them all changed and topped off, and leave the little sticker on the windshield.
+This is also a good sign to an appraiser that you are keeping up with your car’s preventive maintenance.

 9) Get a Tune-Up and Replace the Air Filter

 If your vehicle runs rough, you can get a cheap tune-up at a local quick-service place.
-They’ll try and up-sell you everything under the sun, but the basic tune-up is all you’re after.
-If you don’t want to pay for a basic tune-up, change your car’s air filter.
+They’ll try to upsell you on everything, but the basic tune-up is all you’re after.
+Change your car’s air filter if you don’t want to pay for a basic tune-up.

-An appraiser will quickly pick up that your vehicle is running rough; instead of trying to figure out why he will automatically start deducting money from the overall value of your car.
+An appraiser will quickly notice that your vehicle is running rough, instead of figuring out why, he will automatically start deducting money from its overall value.

 10) Get Rid of That Smell